ysyk2021/creating-a-life-you-love-strategies-for-living-with-passion-and-purpose/src/chapter-10-1.md

-Sustaining Passion and Purpose - Sustaining Passion and Purpose over the Long-Term
+Sustaining Passion and Purpose over the Long-Term
 =============================================================================================

 Sustaining passion and purpose over the long-term is essential for achieving personal growth, happiness, and success.
 It involves setting realistic goals, celebrating accomplishments, continuously learning and growing, finding inspiration from others, and recognizing signs of burnout.
 In this chapter, we will explore strategies for sustaining passion and purpose over the long-term.